status-im/nim-docker/README.md

 # Introduction

-This is a helper repo for auto-building a docker image with the latest [Nim](https://github.com/nim-lang/Nim) development version along with Status patches.
+This is a helper repo for auto-building a docker image with the [Nim](https://github.com/status-im/Nim) version that status currently uses for building [Nimbus](http://github.com/status-im/nimbus)

 To set up [Travis CI](https://travis-ci.org) for your project by using this image, copy the following lines to your `.travis.yml` file in the root of your repository:
 ```yml
 sudo: required
 services: